Cookies help us improve your website experience.

 Corfu is your dream destination if sun, sea, and sand is the main reason for your trip.
 With over 58 beaches, you’ll be hard-pressed to find a more ideal paradise.

-But it’s not just the idyllic beaches that makes Corfu one of the best Greek islands to visit.
-There’s a great number of festivals and events held throughout the year that add to the area’s charm.
+But it’s not just the idyllic beaches that make Corfu one of the best Greek islands to visit.
+There are a great number of festivals and events held throughout the year that add to the area’s charm.
 The Carnival of Corfu is a particularly lively celebration that closely resembles the Carnival of Venice in a nod to the island’s Venetian roots.

 Corfu is known for being a party hotspot, but for the most part, that reputation is reserved for the resort of Kavos.
 You’ll find plenty of quiet spaces across Corfu if you want to have a relaxing drink in the evening, and you’ll be spoilt for choice when it comes to finding the perfect restaurant to dine at.